Social-Religious Reforms, Personalities, and Organizations:

 - They followed The Ides of Brahmo Samaj in religious reforms.

-- Social code Against bribe, gambling, alcohol consumption, and non-vegetarian food.
+- Social code Against bribes, gambling, alcohol consumption, and non-vegetarian food.

 Ramkrishna Mission- 1897